byt3bl33d3r/CrackMapExec/README.md

 Spidering:
   Options for spidering shares

-  --spider FOLDER       Folder to spider (defaults to share root dir) --pattern PATTERN     Pattern to search for in filenames and folders --patternfile PATTERNFILE
+  --spider FOLDER       Folder to spider --search-content      Enable file content searching --exclude-dirs DIR_LIST
+                        Directories to exclude from spidering --pattern PATTERN     Pattern to search for in folders, filenames and file content (if enabled) --patternfile PATTERNFILE
-                        File containing patterns to search for --depth DEPTH         Spider recursion depth (default: 1)
+                        File containing patterns to search for in folders, filenames and file content (if enabled) --depth DEPTH         Spider recursion depth (default: 10)

 Command Execution:
   Options for executing commands